breeezzz/local-bitcoins-api/README.md

 _Tests status_

 OKPay API
-- all functions have been tested on live accounts apart from `withdraw_to_ecurrency` and `withdraw_to_BTC`
+- all functions have been tested on live accounts apart from `withdraw_to_ecurrency` and `withdraw_to_BTC` (and given the rates they offer, you're unlikely to want to use them anyway!)

 Local Bitcoins API
-- untested as yet
+- untested as yet as my `botsofbitcoin` seller account seems to be inactive

 Listener
-- tested locally but not on a remote server
+- tested locally

 To use the package: